City Insights

 Compare cities by cost of living, taxes, climate, commute, and quality of life.
 Make informed decisions about where to live based on data, not just gut feeling.

 Relocating is a big decision.
-These tools help you compare cities objectively—not just on cost of living, but on taxes, commute, climate, and factors that matter to your lifestyle.
+These tools help you compare cities objectively, not only on cost of living but on taxes, commute, climate, and the factors that matter to your lifestyle.
 We show our data sources and assumptions so you can judge the quality of comparisons for yourself.
 You might also find our Calculate take-home pay by state, Estimate moving costs, Decide whether to rent or buy, Calculate commute costs and Plan your budget in a new city helpful for related calculations.

 City Insights Guide